nerodark/Suncat/README.md

 # Get started in Visual Studio

 As I didn't want to commit the .suo file, you have to setup the solution to use multiple startup projects so you can properly load the application in Debug mode.
 For that, right-click the solution, select Properties and choose Multiple startup projects option.
 Make sure that only SuncatServiceTestApp and SuncatHook projects have the Start action and all others are set to None.
 The projects should always default to the correct action.
 Click Apply.
+Then, right-click the solution, restore NuGet Packages and restart Visual Studio in administrator mode.
+The solution has to be opened in administrator mode.

 # Log customizations